-- an executive summary, - an orienting overview or introduction, - a description of the overall project and the procedures you used to pursue it, - a description of the firm's overall project mix vs. the mix of projects that broke even or lost money for the last three years, - a description of commonalities among the projects that have not been profitable, - explanations given by project managers, - techniques suggested for overcoming the problems, and - a description of techniques you did not include or which you modified based on others' input.
+- an executive summary, - an orienting overview or introduction in which you discuss the project's purposes and goals, - a description of the overall project and the procedures you used to pursue it,

+- a description of the firm's overall project mix vs. the mix of projects that broke even or lost money for the last three years, - a description of commonalities among the projects that have not been profitable, - explanations given by project managers, - techniques suggested for overcoming the problems, and - a description of techniques you did not include or which you modified based on others' input.
+Also include an annotated bibliography identifying the written sources you consulted and, for each, a brief description of its contents and your opinion of them.